SimonLeclere/SimonLeclere/README.md

 - **azgar44** answered **Blanche** to `Who is the leader of Team Mystic in Pok&eacute;mon Go?` (Good answer)
 - **SimonLeclere** answered **Android** to `This mobile OS held the largest market share in 2012.` (Wrong answer)
 - **SimonLeclere** answered **Requiem for a Dream** to `What is the theme song of "Neon Genesis Evangelion"?` (Wrong answer)
-- **SimonLeclere** answered **Republic of Taiwan** to `Due to the Nagoya Resolution, China agreed to allow Taiwan to compete separately in international sporting events under what name?` (Wrong answer)

 </details>